gitlabhq/omnibus-gitlab/doc/release/README.md

     Pushing an annotated tag to dev.gitlab.org triggers a package release.

-- Make sure that the master branch of omnibus-gitlab has the latest changes from the omnibus-gitlab CE stable branch
+- Make sure that the master branch of omnibus-gitlab has the latest changes from the omnibus-gitlab CE stable branch:

     ```shell
     git checkout master